Offliners/Machine-Learning/README.md

 ## Machine-Learning
 My ML practice with python

-If you are also interesting in machine learning, welcome to see my code.
+If you are also interesting in machine learning, welcome to see my code and cases.

 ## IDE
  * Visual stdio code : https://code.visualstudio.com/download